This tutorial was updated on Sept. 28, 2007. Please see my flickr photo set with step-by-step photos.

 Thanks , Erika

-32. susan Says:
+32. susan says:

 love them all, you choose!

-33. Joni Says:
+33. Joni says:

 I made my first button bracelet with your tutorial as a guide this morning, and it was so easy.
 Great job, I’m hooked now!

-34. Sarah Scott Says:
+34. Sarah Scott says:

 Holy cow you should do more tutorials!
 Look at all the comments!!!
 When you launch your store make sure to do another one of these contest drawings to advertise your opening!

-36. shoofly Says:
+36. shoofly says:

 awesome tutorial! i really like the way you layered the buttons…and too cool that you’re sending one away…i would love the blue/green one!

-37. Ina Says:
+37. Ina says:

 Thanks for the great tutorial!
 Must round up some buttons now.

-38. Lucy Baker Says:
+38. Lucy Baker says:

 This is fantastic – thank you!
 I have been looking to make a necklace, having already made some button rings and earrings and now I’m going to have a go at your tutorial – thank you so much!

-39. Pensievin’ » links for 2006-07-08 Says:
+39. Pingback: Pensievin’ » links for 2006-07-08

-40. Eleanor Williams Says:
+40. Eleanor Williams says:

 I have just recently gotten into jewelry making, and I’m going to print out your tutorial.
 I really appreciate finding instructions that are so easy to understand.
 All I have made so far are bracelets.